lcmaquino/fcr/README.md

 ## Assembly and Installation

-  - Assemble the electronic circuit according to the schematic diagram: [fenix-controlador-de-ressolda.pdf](https://github.com/lcmaquino/fcr/tree/main/pcb/fenix-controlador-de-ressolda.pdf);
+  - Assemble the electronic circuit according to the schematic diagram: [fenix-controlador-de-ressolda.pdf](https://github.com/lcmaquino/fcr/tree/main/pcb/fenix-controlador-de-ressolda.pdf).
+Also, see the [simple wiring diagram](assets/fcr-simple-wiring.png);
   - Connect the relay input pins to the connectors indicated in the diagram by `OUT1` and `OUT2`;
   - Connect the relay output pins to the heating devices;
   - Connect the HD44780 LCD 16×02, MAX6675, and Keyes_AD_Key modules to their respective connectors indicated in the diagram;